a6enez3r/flask_rl/README.md

       app.run()
 ```

-in addition, `flask_rl` supports sending `Slask` notifications about offending IP addresses. you just need to supply a valid `Slack` webhook URL
+in addition, `flask_rl` supports sending `Slack` notifications about offending IP addresses. you just need to supply a valid `Slack` webhook URL

 ```
   from flask import Flask